pic 1 ETW Wehrbleck

 Flex operation secures surcharge and option for longer compensation

-In Wehrbleck in Lower Saxony, the company ETW Energietechnik from Moers expanded an agricultural biogas plant into a regenerative storage power plant in 2019.
+In Wehrbleck in Lower Saxony, the company ETW Energietechnik from Moers expanded an agricultural biogas plant into a regenerative storage plant in 2019.
 The CHP experts were supported by the planning company Energethik from Osnabru?ck.
 In addition to the new Flex CHP with the TCG 2020 V20 biogas engine from MWM with 2 megawatts, electric and 2.3 megawatts, thermally, ETW also installed a combined gas storage tank with 8,490 and a heat storage tank with 1,000 cubic metres.
 The total investment amounts to 1.6 million euros.

 Heat ensures rapid start-up

 Since 2001, farmer Andreas Rohlfs has been operating a biogas plant with an area of around 235 hectares.
 Based on the input materials maize, dung and liquid manure, the operator generated around 5.4 million kilowatt hours of electrical and 4.1 million kilowatt hours of thermal before the expansion.
-Since its expansion into a storage power plant, the plant now produces 5.7 million kilowatt hours of electrical and almost 5.8 million kilowatt hours of heat per year.
+Since its expansion into a storage plant, the plant now produces 5.7 million kilowatt hours of electrical and almost 5.8 million kilowatt hours of heat per year.
 The electricity is fed into the grid; the waste heat is fed into a district heating network for heating private and municipal buildings and is used to dry wood chips.
 Part of the heat is diverted to keep the engine warm when it is not running.
 This allows the direct marketer to quickly restart the engine if necessary and immediately access the full output of the CHP.

 Flex operation ensures profitability